quantopian/qgrid/README.rst

 Jupyterlab Installation
 -----------------------

+First, go through the normal installation steps above as you normally would when using qgrid in the notebook.
 If you haven't already install jupyterlab and enabled ipywidgets, do that first with the following lines::

   pip install jupyterlab==0.27.0